Holden Village, Washington: History

-Mining era (1896-1957)
+Mining era (1896–1957)

 In 1896, James Henry Holden made his first claim on the area which would later become Holden Village.
 However, because of the expense and difficulty involved in transporting copper from the isolated mine, the operation did not begin its full productivity until 1937.
 By 1938 the mine had become successful and processed 2000 short ton of copper ore daily.
 With the success of the mine came miners and their families, still recovering from the Great Depression.
 The Howe Sound Company, which owned the mine at the time, built a townsite on the north side of Railroad Creek soon after the mine began to thrive.
 The townsite, Holden, Washington, consisted of a number of dormitories, a gymnasium, bowling alley, mess hall, school, and hospital, among other things.
 West of the townsite was a patch of small houses intended for miners with families in tow.

 The Holden Mine and the town of Holden flourished for many years despite the isolation.
 However, after World War II the price of metals fell and the resources of the mine began to diminish.
 The mine was closed in 1957.

-The Village (1961-present)
+The Village (1961–present)

 With the closing of the mine in 1957, the Howe Sound Company sought a buyer for the Holden Mine and townsite.
 With an asking price of $100,000, the remote piece of property did not sell.
-However, Wes Prieb, a man active in the Lutheran Bible Institute (now known as Trinity Lutheran College), saw the potential for a spiritual retreat center at the old mine.
-Originally he asked the Howe Sound Company to give the mine to the Lutheran Church as a gift.
-The company initially refused, but eventually agreed to sell the mine and townsite for one dollar.
-In the end, no money changed hands but the title was transferred to the Bible school in 1960.
-With the transfer of the mine and buildings came a multitude of problems for the Lutheran Bible Institute.
-The structures were old and suffering from several years of neglect.
+However, Wes Prieb, a 34-year-old student at the Lutheran Bible Institute of Seattle (later known as Trinity Lutheran College), saw the potential for a spiritual retreat center at the old mine.
+He originally asked the Howe Sound Company to give the mine to the Lutheran Church as a gift.
+The company initially refused, but eventually agreed to sell the mine and townsite for $1.00.
+In the end, no money changed hands, but the title was transferred to the Bible college in 1960.

+With the transfer of the mine and buildings came a multitude of problems for the Lutheran Bible Institute: The structures were old and suffering from several years of neglect.
 Many were becoming structurally unsafe; the remainder did not meet modernized building codes.
+The remote Village itself was a significant distance from the college's campus in Seattle.
 With the help of large brigades of volunteers from the Lutheran synods of the day, the Village was successfully restored and many of the buildings repurposed.
-The Village began to function as a summer retreat center soon afterward.
-Originally, the Lutheran Bible Institute imagined a summer-only center, and kept limited staff on hand for the first few winters.
+The Village began to function as a summer retreat center soon after.
+Originally, the Lutheran Bible Institute imagined a summer-only center and maintained limited staff on hand for the first few winters.
 However, both the infrastructure needs of the community and the natural beauty of Holden Village in the winter led to the creation of a year-round retreat center.